TissueMAPS/TissueMAPS/tmlib/tmaps/README.rst

 Define a workflow
 =================

 A workflow is defined within an experiment-specific user configuration file.
 The user needs to create this file in the experiment root directory.
-For details see *UserConfiguration* class in the `tmlib.cfg <../cfg.py>`_ module and *WorkflowStepArgs* class in the `tmlib.tmaps.workflow module <./workflow.py>`_.
+For details see *UserConfiguration* class in the `tmlib.cfg <../cfg.py>`_ module and *WorkflowStepArgs* class in the `tmlib.tmaps.workflow <./workflow.py>`_ module.

-The file must specify a mapping in `YAML <http://yaml.org/>`_ format and provide the *name* and the arguments (*args*) for each step of the *workflow*.

-The `user.cfg.template <./../user.cfg.template>`_ file is an example template for processing image files created by *cellvoyager* microscopes and multiple acquisition cycles, where images with channel ID ``0`` and cycle ID ``1`` are used as reference for image registration:
+The file must specify a mapping in `YAML <http://yaml.org/>`_ format and provide the *name* and the arguments (*args*) for each step of the *workflow*. `Here <./../user.cfg.template>`_ is an example template file for processing image files created by *cellvoyager* microscopes and multiple acquisition cycles, where images with channel ID ``0`` and cycle ID ``1`` are used as reference for image registration.

 The list of required and optional arguments and help for each step is available via the corresponding command line interface: